Conditional Probability

 Example 1

-What is the probability of drawing an ace from a deck of cards, knowing that the drawn card is a heart?
+What is the probability of drawing an ace from a deck of cards, given that the card drawn is a heart?

-In this case, the conditioned event E is "drawing an ace," while the conditioning event A is "drawing a heart card."
+In this scenario, the conditioned event E is “drawing an ace”, while the conditioning event A is “drawing a heart”.

-In a standard deck of playing cards, there are 52 cards in total, including 4 aces and 13 hearts (one of which is the ace of hearts).
+In a standard deck of playing cards, there are 52 cards in total.
+Among these, there are 4 aces and 13 hearts, including the ace of hearts.

 $$ P(E|A) = \frac{P(E \cap A)}{P(A)} $$